 2. Use Wrag Wrap

 Christmas wrapping paper contains plastic, and while you can use recycled newspaper, or brown paper, why not give wrag wrap a go?
 If you have any fabric, you could even sew your own.

 The best thing is that you can use them over and over again, once the person has unwrapped the gift.
 It saves so much time on the hassle of wrapping, which is my least favourite part of Christmas!

 3. Eco garlands

 It is fun to make your own Christmas garlands or decorations using recycled materials, play paper or coloured cardboard.
-If you don’t have time then I recommend these gorgeous eco garlands which are understated and you can use them every year.
+If you don’t have time then I recommend gorgeous eco garlands that you can use them every year.